Stricter laws banning five 'dangerous' dog breeds

 Notably, current owners of the now-prohibited breeds are not required to forfeit their animals immediately.
 However, they must adhere strictly to the new regulations, including stringent containment and control measures.
 These dogs were previously subject to restricted breed permits, but the new legislation represents a comprehensive effort to further limit their presence in the community.

-Animal Management Officers throughout Queensland are now encouraged to undertake our updated Animal Management (Cats and Dogs) Act 2008 training workshop available through our next Virtual Classroom course date on 8 November 2024 or call to discuss.
+Animal Management officers throughout Queensland are now encouraged to undertake our updated Animal Management (Cats and Dogs) Act 2008 training workshop available through our next Virtual Classroom course date on 8 November 2024 or call to discuss.

 BOOK YOUR ANIMAL MANAGEMENT TRAINING NOW!